lobotomoe/blog/content/blog/if/index.md

 ![](delegated_action.png)

 This flow very simplified, but descibed key concept.
-Problem is how to do validation right way and make it reliable?
+Problem is how to do validation right way and make it reliable.
 How to protect sponsors and the executor from fraud?
 Currently I don't know how to make it possible.

 ## Byzantine generals problem (BGP)